 Notes on seamless hand-off

-- For seamless hand-off to work, all connected hardware devices (hubs and clients) need to support the IEEE 802.11r, 802.11v, or 802.11k standard.
+- For seamless hand-off to work, involved hardware devices on both sides (hubs and clients) need to support the IEEE 802.11r, 802.11v, or 802.11k standard.
 Most Wi-Fi systems and most clients released in the past five or so years support at least one of these.
 But there’s a chance they don’t feature the same one, so seamless hand-off is not a sure thing.

 - There’s a chance you can get seamless hand-off out of a router + AP or router + extender combo.
 However, this function tends to work better in a mesh system.